puckowski/concert/keywords/keyword_break.md

 ## Description

-Stops execution of the enclosing code block.
+Stops execution of the enclosing loop.

 ## Example